fuseainl/attendee/docs/zoom_oauth.md

 See the `/zoom_oauth_callback` route in the [example app](https://github.com/attendee-labs/managed-zoom-oauth-example/blob/main/server.js) for an example implementation of these steps.

-## Add code to specify the user the bot is joining on behalf of
+## Change your code for launching Zoom bots

 For Attendee to use the onbehalf token, you need to specify the zoom user the bot is joining on behalf of.
 You can do this by passing the user's zoom user id to Attendee in the bot creation request in `zoom_settings.onbehalf_token.zoom_oauth_connection_user_id` parameter.
 See the `/api/launch-bot` route in the [example app](https://github.com/attendee-labs/managed-zoom-oauth-example/blob/main/server.js) for an example.